yadavprakash/terraform-aws-cloudwatch-alarms/README.md

 ```

 ## Examples
-For detailed examples on how to use this module, please refer to the [examples](https://github.com/opsstation/terraform-aws-cloudwatch-alarms/tree/master/_example) directory within this repository.
+For detailed examples on how to use this module, please refer to the [examples](https://github.com/yadavprakash/terraform-aws-cloudwatch-alarms/tree/master/_example) directory within this repository.

 ## License
 This Terraform module is provided under the **MIT** License.
-Please see the [LICENSE](https://github.com/opsstation/terraform-aws-cloudwatch-alarms/blob/master/LICENSE) file for more details.
+Please see the [LICENSE](https://github.com/yadavprakash/terraform-aws-cloudwatch-alarms/blob/master/LICENSE) file for more details.

 ## Author
 Your Name
-Replace **MIT** and **opsstation** with the appropriate license and your information.
+Replace **MIT** and **yadavprakash** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements